pluswerk/plus-file-browser/README.md

 ## What does it do

 It provides an additional file browser for TYPO3 TCA media fields, which has the possibility to filter the shown folders.
+The filter works with a white list.

 ## Usage